 Atmosphere.

-They're not separate conversations.
+They are not separate conversations.

-They're all part of the same experience.
+They are connected parts of the same experience.

 They feel intentional.